mastcu/SerialEM/ReadMe.txt

+See Copyright.txt for a description of license terms for SerialEM and other components.

 SerialEM is currently developed in Visual Studio 2015 with the v140_xp platform toolset so that it can still run on XP SP3, but it includes a pure v140 configuration as well.
 Using the v140_xp configuration requires the